Guiwoo/about-me/README.md

 [x] - Recoil for light dark ,and language mode
 [x] - Mobile Screen remove things and check height
 [x] - Need to fix Light Color
+[] - Need to add LocalStorage on it
 [] - frammer motion for the main page and last page

 # Translate En / Ko